Doris Lusk: Career

 In 1939 Lusk and a small group of artists rented a studio in central Dunedin on the corner of Moray Place and Princes Street.
 It was here that her first solo show was held in 1940.

 In December 1942 Lusk married Dermot Holland, and in 1943 the couple moved to Christchurch.
 Lusk quickly became affiliated with The Group, an association of artists based in Christchurch with ties to artists throughout New Zealand.
 Although Lusk's painting was balanced with caring for her young children, she quickly became established as an artist especially known for her landscape paintings.
 The combined exhibitions held by The Group members suited her better than striving to make enough work for solo exhibitions at this point in her career; as she later recalled, "I did not paint in a continual professional manner.
 I painted when I could, and I would produce about six paintings a year, which was pretty good going in the circumstances."

 In the 1940s Lusk completed a series of paintings, including Landscape, Overlooking Kaitawa, Waikaremoana (1948), which documented the massive engineering projects underlying the development of the Lake Waikaremoana hydroelectric scheme in the central North Island.
-She had a close friendship with Adelaide and Ian McCubbin - Ian was a construction engineer on the Lake Waikaremoana project.
-Through the McCubbins Lusk was introduced to Onekaka in Golden Bay, and the long wharf built for the exporting of pig iron from the nearby ironworks.
-Lusk took this landscape as her subject for the next 25 years.
+She had a close friendship with Adelaide and Ian McCubbin – Ian was a construction engineer on the Lake Waikaremoana project.
+Through the McCubbins, Lusk was introduced to Onekaka in Golden Bay, and the long wharf built for the exporting of pig iron from the nearby ironworks.
+Lusk took this landscape as her main subject for the next five years.

 In 1979, two years before she ceased teaching at the art school, Lusk began a series of works based on buildings in Christchurch's central city that were being demolished in order to build office buildings and apartment blocks.
 She worked from photographs that she took and collaged with images culled from newspapers, and translated these into paintings made with watercolour, acrylic and coloured pencil.
 In a 1983 interview Lusk denied that the subject carried any psychological charge, saying that, "My work is really very practical, and it would be quite dishonest if I tried to put in psychological meanings […] The Demolition works were a little misunderstood.
 [People thought] that I became very fascinated with the factual destruction of buildings as a sort of sociological thing.
 But that was not true […] It was a visual image to hang my media painting on, that’s all."